andromeda/lya/README.md

 [hookref]: #hook-reference

 In Lya, hooks are JavaScript functions called at well-defined times to influence either Lya's behavior, or a subject's behavior.
-Hooks injected into subjects are typically [cross-phase hooks][].
+Hooks with special roles are given a different name, such as [cross-phase hooks][] or [equip hooks][].

-Hooks may start with `on`, `before`, or `after` to clarify their temporal relationship with an event.
+Hooks may start with `on`, `before`, or `after` to clarify their temporal relationship with an event, or may start with a verb to clarify their role.

 ## Cross-Phase Hooks
 [cross-phase hook]: #cross-phase-hooks